Careers programme information

 - Personal guidance

 Careers education lessons are delivered through PSHE (Years 7-11) and the Sixth Form tutorial programme (Years 12-13).
-These lessons cover many of the building blocks of careers education, including why it is important to think about future careers and aspirations, how this links to curriculum subjects, how to find out information about jobs and careers, what qualifications are needed, and how to develop and market employability skills.
+These lessons cover many of the building blocks of careers education, including why it is important to think about future careers and aspirations, how this links to curriculum subjects, how to find out information about jobs and careers, labour market information, what qualifications are needed and how to develop and market employability skills.

 - What careers education is and why it is important in Year 7

-- Skills and qualities important in the world of work
+- Skills and qualities important for the world of work

 - Employability skills

-- Researching careers using JED, Fast Tomato, National Careers Service
+- Using careers websites and platforms – JED, Unifrog, National Careers Service

 - Applications for post-16 options